ben/ben.github.com/_drafts/hubot-lessons-learned.markdown

 layout: post
 title: "Lessons Learned From Writing Hubot Plugins"
 image:
-  feature: skatepark.jpg
+  feature: robot.jpg
 comments: true
 ---

 Now that I've written a few Hubot plugins, I feel like it's time for me to pontificate on the best way to do things.
 I have literally *weeks* of experience doing this, which pretty much qualifies me to teach others at a university level.

+Seriously, though, Hubot plugins aren't exactly hard things to write, but there are some things you have to learn the hard way unless someone tells you.
+I've discovered a few techniques that seem to fit in the category of "best practices," and I wanted to write them down somewhere.

 ### Prototype in `scripts`

-The hands-down easiest way to try out a new idea is to drop a file in your Hubot's `/scripts` directory.
+The hands-down easiest way to try out a new idea is to drop a Coffeescript file in your Hubot's `/scripts` directory.
 Start with this:

 ~~~ coffee